Adding a new user account in WordPress is quite easy.

 You do this by adding /wp-admin to the end of your website address.

-Some sites may mask or hide the /wp-admin page for improved security.
+Some sites may mask or hide the /wp-admin or /login pages for improved security.

 If this is the case, please contact your developer.